 8:30 a.m.
 Get Started

-Park at the Visitors Center and take the foot path to the Historic Area or take a short ride on our regularly sanitized shuttle busses (beginning at 9 a.m.) to the Palace Bus Stop.
+Park at the Art Museums of Colonial Williamsburg, a quick walk away from the Historic Area.
+Or take a short ride on our regularly sanitized shuttle buses (beginning at 9 a.m.) to the Palace Bus Stop.
 Note: The footpath is closed for repairs.

 Costumed interpreters will be available at the Gateway building to answer any questions and guide you as your start your day.
 (P.S.
 Starting your day from a different location?
 Additional orientation zones can be found at Francis and Nassau Streets, the Capitol Bus Stop, the Colonial Garden, and Market House as well.)

 9:00 a.m.
 The Governor’s Palace

 From the footpath, you’re just steps away from the seat of Royal power in 18th-century Virginia.
 Take a tour of the Palace first, and don’t forget to check out the gardens behind it afterward.
 Tours begin at 9 a.m.
 Small groups are admitted every 15 minutes to maintain safe physical distance.